 Every year a draft 3 Year Capital Investment Programme is submitted to the Joint Strategic Committee in November/December and recommended to the Councils in December.
 The report identifies schemes where expenditure has been committed costing in excess of £250,000 necessitating approval as a Key Decision; schemes costing £250,000 or less where expenditure has been committed; and the future schemes for the three years under consideration.
 It also compares the revised outturn for the current year with the original estimate.
-Final amendments are made to reflect changes in timescales and cashflows, and to ensure the production of a balanced programme in accordance with the overall resources available for funding, prior to submission to the Budget Council Meeting in February each year.

 - 3.7 Schemes costing £250,000 or more require a report to be prepared for the Joint Strategic Committee or Executive Member outlining details of the scheme, the method of procurement and the capital and revenue implications.
 The Chief Financial Officer in consultation with the relevant Executive Member has delegated approval for schemes costing under £250,000.
-This is achieved by Officers responsible for capital projects completing a Project Initiation Document (P.I.D.), comprising of a Capital Bid Sheet, Project Plan and Project Estimate Form.
-The P.I.D. is sent to the Executive Member(s) for comment with 3 days and is then approved electronically by the Chief Financial Officer and the Head of Service/Director who is responsible for the scheme.
+This is achieved by Officers responsible for capital projects completing a Project Initiation Document (P.I.D.)
+Form.
+The P.I.D. is sent to the Executive Member(s) for comment within 3 days and is then approved electronically by the Chief Financial Officer and the Head of Service/Director who is responsible for the scheme.
 No scheme can proceed without either an approved P.I.D. or an Approval Report. - 3.8 The programme is updated each year in July as a result of the financial outturns following the closure of the previous year's accounts, which are reported to Members in the early summer.
 Any slippage or works completed ahead of schedule are quantified in budget terms, and approval is sought to make the necessary financial adjustments to the approved budget.